 Award: A medal, \$2,500 award and registration waiver to attend ACerS Annual Meeting.
-Award to be
+Award to be presented at the ACerS Annual Meeting Awards Banquet.

 The Medal will be awarded annually, if any candidate be worthy, to recognize a member of the ceramics and glass research community for exceptional discovery or invention(s) that can, or have, led to innovative products and/or processes.
-Nominations should consist of a concise description of the achievement (200 word maximum) that outlines its significance in terms of past, on-going or the potential for societal benefit through science and technology.
-Supplementary documents that would aid in the evaluation process also are requested.
+Nominations should consist of a concise description of the achievement (200 word